FACE Foundation

 The School of Music at the University of Iowa has invited composer Philippe Ollivier for a residency at the University of Iowa.
 The residency will include rehearsals, performances, music creation, and instruction on the Logelloop software.
 The residency will end with a live recording of a concert featuring the Laptop Orchestra at the University of Iowa (undergraduate and graduate students), assistant professor Jean-François Charles and guest artist Philippe Ollivier.
 A second concert will take place in Iowa City, to reach a different community and artists in the city.
 The laptop orchestra is an ensemble gathering open-minded musicians whose shared goal is to create and perform new works mixing traditional/classical instruments and live electronics, with any proportion of written music and improvisation.

-Touring grant
+Touring Grant

 Franck Vigroux